 The efficiency, quality, durability and cost of the eArc panels gives them a competitive edge over similar products on the market.
 The next frontier is to deliver on their potential to encase the exterior of a building by integrating the technology into construction material.Dr Zhengrong ShiFounder, Sunman

-The CEFC committed US$7 million through the Clean Energy Innovation Fund to the Sunman US$12 million Series B capital raise, alongside Dr Shi and Southern Cross Venture Partners.
-Sunman will use the capital to further develop and deploy the technology behind the eArc solar panels and to optimise its installation processes.
+The CEFC has committed a total of $19.7 million to Sunman across two capital raisings.
+Our commitment, through the Clean Energy Innovation Fund managed by Virescent Ventures, is helping Sunman further develop and deploy the technology behind its eArc solar panels and top optimise its installation processes.

 Sunman’s innovative eArc solar panels, made from a lightweight polymer composite material, are 70 per cent lighter than a glass panel, making them cheaper to transport and easier to install because they can be glued to a surface.

 The eArc panels can be moulded to contoured surfaces offering potential for use beyond conventional rooftops, as mobile power generation for remote sites and vehicles, and in construction materials to encase buildings.
 They have been installed at the Australian National Maritime Museum in Sydney, which had been unable to support glass panels because of the steep slope of its roof.
 The Museum estimates that the panels will cut its electricity bill by about $50,000 a year.